 The CBT Research and Education Program is strongly aligned with the CBT's vision, mission, and goal to support conservation and social-ecological sustainability through initiatives that build local knowledge capacity, enable environmental stewardship, and human well-being within the CSBR.
 We follow the principles and practices of the CFC network, including the tracking and reporting of local and regional trends in the Vital Signs® report to better understand our communities within the CSBR.
 We also share our knowledge with the communities through an iterative process of knowledge gathering, reflection, evaluation, and dialogue.

-Initiatives and Programs Ongoing (O) or New (N) 3.1 Maintain public profile of CBT ecosystem research through communications and 0 facilitating engaging events.
-3.2 Complete the UNESCO periodic review including submission of the self-study and 0 hosting of independent reviewers.
-3.3 Explore the development of a publication on the natural history of the biosphere N region, in partnership with other interested organizations.
+Priority Actions Ongoing (O) or New (N) 3.1 Maintain public profile of CBT ecosystem research through communications and facilitating engaging events.
+0